-- An applicant is eligible for direct market assistance for slaughtering cattle if, in addition to being satisfied of the matters mentioned in section 7, the authority is satisfied - applicant has prepared a property (a) investigation plan or a property disease eradication plan (each a relevant plan) in response to bovine Johne's disease: and - (b) the applicant has slaughtered relevant cattle under the relevant plan. - (2) However, the applicant is not eligible for direct market assistance for slaughtering an animal- - (a) that was 11 years or older; or - (b) in relation to which-
+- (1) An applicant is eligible for direct market assistance for slaughtering cattle if, in addition to being satisfied of the matters mentioned in section 7, the authority is satisfied- - (a) the applicant has prepared a property disease investigation plan or a property disease eradication plan (each a relevant plan) in response to bovine Johne's disease; and - (b) the applicant has slaughtered relevant cattle under the relevant plan. - (2) However, the applicant is not eligible for direct market assistance for slaughtering an animal- - (a) that was 11 years or older; or - (b) in relation to which-

-- (i) assistance under the scheme has already been granted; or - (ii) an earlier application has been made but is yet to be decided.
+- (i) assistance under the scheme has already been granted; or - (ii) an earlier application has been made but is yet to be decided. - (3) In this section-